Tonic (music)

-In music, the tonic is the first scale degree (scale) of the diatonic scale (the first note of a scale) and the tonal center or final resolution tone that is commonly used in the final cadence in tonal (musical key-based) classical music, popular music, and traditional music.
+In music, the tonic is the first note scale degree (scale) of the diatonic scale (the first note of a scale) and the tonal center or final resolution tone that is commonly used in the final cadence in tonal (musical key-based) classical music, popular music, and traditional music.
 In the movable do solfège system, the tonic note is sung as do.
 More generally, the tonic is the note upon which all other notes of a piece are hierarchically referenced.
 Scales are named after their tonics: for instance, the tonic of the C major scale is the note C.